 Plant Cover

-One of the most recognizable was to track change is to look for changes in the cover of plant species.
+One of the most common ways to track ecosystem change is to look at changes in the cover of plant species.

 The generalization described above was true when we started measuring, but as the data show, it is much less true today.

-The graphs below show the cover of plants over time.
-The years when the vegetation was sampled is listed on the x-axis.
+The graphs below show show these changes at several ITEX-AON research sites.
+The years when the vegetation was sampled is listed on the x-axis of each.

-The Atqasuk and Utqiaġvik Grids span many moisture types but are predominantly moist acidic tundra.
+The Atqasuk and Utqiaġvik Grids contain only control plots (meaning no passive warming experiment taking place).
+The plots at these locations span a wide moisture gradient but are predominantly moist acidic tundra.

-The control and warmed sites are locations with long-term experimental warming.
+The control and warmed sites are at locations with long-term experimental warming taking place.

 If you look across years you will see that the cover of vascular plants has increased greatly, going from less than 50% at most locations to as much as 150% at the Atqasuk Grid.
-You might ask how you can have more than 100%, remember we measure every encounter therefore it is possible to have more than one layer of plants at a point.
+You might ask how you can have more than 100%?
+The answer is simple: at each point on the pointframe, we record each "layer" of plants encountered.
+Since we may hit multiple layers of plants, cover percentages can rise above 100% as more layers appear through the years.
+Plants growing taller and closer together are what accounts for these dramatic increases.

 Learn More